kasir-barati/kasir-barati/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on myself and my skills
-- 🌱 I’m currently learning
+- 🌱 I’m obsessivly in learning mode:
-  - AngularJS
+  - Angular
   - Blockchain and its family
   - Nginx and Traefik
+  - Python
+  - Django
+  - C++
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on a project in areas where I am studying
 - 🤔 I’m looking for help with getting a job offer from a company based in Germany.
 Please contact me if you can help me with it
 - 💬 Ask me about JS/TS, Docker, Linux, Node.js
 - 🧑‍💻 Basically this is my beloved stack: